 Admin Control under Capacity Configuration

 Your capacity admin should enable you to use the XMLA endpoint.
-This is possible through Admin Portal -> Capacity Setting -> selecting the capacity -> Workloads
+This is possible through Admin Portal -> Capacity Setting -> selecting the capacity -> Workloads.
+If you are using Premium Per User licensing, there is a place to set it under the admin portal under the Premium Per User.

 And you should have a client tool for this type of connection.
-While you are waiting for the next version of Power BI Helper (coming very soon), you can use a tool such as SSMS.
-However, you would need SSMS 18.0 RC1 or above, which can be download here.
+You can use a tool such as SSMS.
+However, you would need SSMS 18.0 RC1 or above, which can be downloaded here.
 And client tools can have these libraries installed to be able to connect.

-Here is a sample of connection created using XMLA endpoint through SSMS;
+Here is a sample of the connection created using XMLA endpoint through SSMS;